How Does a Drill Pump Work?

 As the liquid enters the pump, it passes through an impeller.
 The impeller consists of blades or vanes that rotate with the drill’s motion.
 These blades push the liquid forward, creating pressure and forcing it out of the outlet.

-See also Best drill bits for machine shop
+See also Best drill for coring concrete

 5. Fluid Transfer